 Mitigating Guest Inconveniences Resulting from Flight Cancellations and Misconnections

-If we are unable to confirm you on a flight to your final destination on the same day, we will provide hotel accommodations based on availability and meal vouchers.
+For flight cancellations or missed connections for reasons within our control, if we are unable to confirm you on a flight to your final destination on the same day, we will provide hotel accommodations based on availability and meal vouchers.
 If the hotel does not provide ground transportation, we will provide a voucher for ground transportation to the hotel.

-Responsiveness to Guest Concerns
+Responding to Guest Concerns

 Online: Contact Us

-US Mail: Virgin America Guest Relations; P.O.
-Box 4271; Burlingame, CA 94011
+US Mail: Virgin America Guest Relations; 555 Airport Blvd.
+Burlingame, CA 94010

-Facsimile: 650.648.0493 Attn: Guest Relations
+Facsimile: 1.650.648.0493 Attn: Guest Relations

 We will respond by acknowledging your concerns and/or requests within 30 days and will provide a substantive response within 60 days of receipt or earlier, as required by applicable DOT regulations.